 That is why the before and after photo and video records are crucial to determine how much is damage and wear and tear.

-In a nutshell, tracking and documenting everything can help you settle disputes properly and maintain a healthy relationship with your customers.
+Tracking and documenting everything can help you settle disputes properly and maintain a healthy relationship with your customers.

 Interested in learning more about Record360?
 Schedule a demonstration today.